coderamos/example-mongodb-queries/README.md

 # learn | MONGO QUERIES

+This project is an exercise for learning MongoDB Queries.
+Use the file `data/companies.json` as a reference.

 ### 1. All the companies that it's name match 'Babelgum'.
 Retrieve only their `name` field.

 ```